-Your grade in the course will be determined by grades on homework assignments, three hour exams and a final exam.
+Your grade in the course will be determined by grades on homework assignments, two hour exams and a final exam.

 Homework will represent an important component of this course: mastering the concepts and skills of this course (or any science/math course) requires in-depth investigation of the material.
 Homework assignments will provide the practice you will need to achieve fluency in physics.
 Homework will be assigned each week throughout the semester (except for those weeks in which we have hour exams).
 All homework assignments must be submitted in class on the due date.
-I will post solutions to the course website immediately after class on the due date, so no late homework assignments will be accepted for credit
+I will post solutions to the course website shortly after I collect homework; no credit will be given for homework submitted after solutions are posted to the course website.

-Hour Exams will be given three times during the semester.
-The first will be on Thursday 17 September, the second one will be on Tuesday, 20 October and the third hour exam will take place on Tuesday 17 November.
-The first hour exam will cover all the material from the beginning of class, and the next two will cover (primarily) the material covered since the previous exam, although for purposes of continuity, some material from an earlier exam may appear on a later exam.
+Hour Exams will be given twice during the semester.
+The first will be on Thursday, 6 October and the second one will be on Tuesday, 22 November.
+The first hour exam will cover all material presented in class or assigned for reading from the beginning of the term through the day of the exam; the second exam will cover material done in class or assigned for reading from approximately 13 Oct. through the date of the second exam, although for purposes of continuity, some material from the first half of the semester might appear on the second exam.
 The exact scope of the exams will be discussed thoroughly in class prior to exam dates.

-The final exam will be given in this room (Cudahy 202) on Tuesday 8 December from 9:00-11:00 am.
+The final exam will be given in this room (Cudahy 202) on Tuesday 13 December from 4:00-6:00 pm.
 The final exam will be comprehensive, covering everything we have studied during the semester.